|

 MBA.
 Amy has a Doctor of Pharmacy degree.
 We are both

-in our early (OK, middle) 40’s.
+in our middle (OK, late) 40’s.
 We have two children – a daughter

 (we’ll refer to her as M) who